vedro-universe/vedro-docs/docs/integrations/httpx-client.md

 :::tip

-For a comprehensive understanding of the `AsyncClient.request` method and its various parameters, see the official [HTTPX documentation](https://www.python-httpx.org/api/#asyncclient)
+For a comprehensive understanding of the `AsyncClient.request` method and its various parameters, see the official <Link to="https://www.python-httpx.org/api/#asyncclient">HTTPX documentation</Link>

 :::